StudSec/Challenges-Examples/Documentation.md

 #### Handout
 This is what gets given to the contestants, all files in this folder are zipped and then distributed.

+#### Build
+This folder contains all files needed to build the challenge.
+The folder should contain at least a `build.sh` file which takes two arguments `--source-path`, `--handout-path` and `--flag`.
+The script should build the challenge (eg, compile a binary) and place these at the `--source-path` and `--handout-path` location.
+Should this not be required the script should just exit with status code `0`.

 #### Tests
 This folder contains at least one file called `main.py`, which is based on the following template